Arthur Latham: After Parliament

 In 1981, Latham was shortlisted to be Labour's candidate for the forthcoming Bermondsey by-election, but lost out to Peter Tatchell (who failed to be elected).
 With boundary changes, Latham's former Paddington seat was largely replaced by Westminster North for the 1983 general election.
 Latham contested Westminster North, but it was held by the Conservatives.
 From 1983 to 1984, he was a non-executive Director of the London Transport Board.

-At the 1986 local elections, Latham was again elected to the London Borough of Havering as a councillor, representing the Brooklands ward in Romford.
+At the 1986 local elections, Latham was again elected to the Havering Council as a councillor, representing the Brooklands ward in Romford.
 He was once again Leader of the Labour Group, holding this title from 1986 to 1998.
 From 1986 to 1990, he was Leader of the Opposition, and then, from 1990 to 1996, Leader of the Council.
-Latham was also was Vice-President of the Association of Metropolitan Authorities.
+Latham was also Vice-President of the Association of Metropolitan Authorities.

 Latham was challenged over his leadership in 1995 and 1997.
 On the latter occasion, it followed discussions over the effect on the party of Liberal Democrat activist Terry Hurlstone's conviction for assaulting Latham.
 This incident occurred in March 1996, during an argument over Latham's friendship with Hurlstone's estranged wife, Liberal Democrat Group Leader Cllr Caroline Hurlstone.
 At the time, Latham was running a minority administration and was dependent on the votes of Liberal Democrat councillors.
 In May 1996, Hurlestone defected to the Labour Party.

 That month, rumours of an affair between Hurlstone and Latham were said to have led to other defections on the council, which eventually led to the end of the ruling Lib-Lab coalition.
 In December 1996, Terry Hurlstone, a former Liberal Democrat parliamentary candidate, was convicted of common assault, but cleared of theft, having been accused of stealing a notebook from Latham.

 Caroline was an English teacher who had won Channel 4's Fifteen to One quiz show twice, and appeared as a contestant on the BBC's Mastermind.
 In January 1997, Hornchurch Constituency Labour Party passed a motion of no confidence in Latham; however, in May that year, the Labour Group voted him back in as Group Leader.
 Latham resigned as Group Leader in December 1997, leading to Labour regaining control of the council.
 Latham stood down as a councillor at the 1998 local elections.
 He later married Caroline, who had become known as Caroline Warren.
 At the 1998 elections, she stood for re-election as a Labour candidate in St Edward's ward, but was not elected.

 During his career, Latham was Vice-President of Labour Action for Peace, and a member of the British Campaign for Peace in Vietnam and the Campaign for Nuclear Disarmament.
 In keeping with these left-wing stances, he resigned from the Labour Party in May 2003 over the Iraq War (instigated by a Labour government) and other issues.
 However, he rejoined the party in 2007.